Constructor-io/constructorio-ui-autocomplete/temp/cio-autocomplete-ts.api.md

 /// <reference types="react" />

+import ConstructorIOClient from '@constructor-io/constructorio-client-javascript';
+import { constructorIoConstructorioClientJavascript } from '@constructor-io/constructorio-client-javascript';
 import { Dispatch } from 'react';
 import { GetItemPropsOptions } from 'downshift';
 import { default as React_2 } from 'react';